UBC-MDS/programming-in-python-for-data-science/chapters/en/module7.md

 <choice id="1" >
 <opt text="<code>PEP8</code>"  >

-This is a style guide, and not a library to modify your code.
+This is a style guide, not a library to modify your code.

 </opt>